seattle-beach/weatherbus-web/README.txt

 Other things you can do:

 * Run the Jasmine test in a browser
-  1. Run rake jasmine and go to the URL mentioned in the output.
+  1. Run `rake jasmine` and go to the URL mentioned in the output.
   2. Everything should be green.

 * Run the integation tests
-  1. Install PhantomJS if it's not already installed: npm install -g phantomjs
+  1. Install PhantomJS if it's not already installed: `npm install -g phantomjs`
   2. Make sure weatherbus is running
-  3. Change to the integration-tests directory and run rspec.
+  3. Change to the integration-tests directory and run `rspec`.
-  4. Or, to test against acceptance, run buildenv=acceptance rspec.
+  4. Or, to test against acceptance, run `buildenv=acceptance rspec`.

 * Push to the acceptance environment
   1. ./build acceptance